wp-plugins/vat-ecsl/readme.txt

 == Installation ==

-Install the plugin in the normal way then select the settings option option from the ECSL menu added to the main WordPress menu.
+Install the plugin in the normal way then select the settings option from the ECSL menu added to the main WordPress menu.
 Detailed [configuration and use instructions](http://www.lyquidity.com/wpstore/wp-vat-ec-sales-list-submissions/) can be found on our web site.

 **Requires**